mutinex/mmm-eval/docs/development/contributing.md

 - **CHANGELOG.md** - For all contributions
 - **GitHub contributors** page

-Thank you for contributing to mmm-eval! 🎉
+Thank you for contributing to BenjaMMMin! 🎉